griffithlab/rnaseq_tutorial_wiki/UNIX-Tutorial.md

 ### mkdir
 `mkdir` stands for make directory.
 Entering this command will create a new directory.
 Let's make a playground folder in our home directory.
 To do this enter `cd` to take you home, then enter `mkdir playground` to create a playground folder.
 Change into your playground folder by `cd playground`.
 ### touch
+The `touch` command creates an empty file.
+Let's create one, enter `touch file1`. then enter `ls` to see your file
 ### rm
 ### cp
 ### mv